Why do Empires Collapse?

 - Why did the Romans concede land to the German tribes?

-- What are some key differences between the eastern and western parts of the empire?
+- What were some key differences between the eastern and western parts of the Roman Empire?

 - What are some reasons that the Roman economy was weak?